Jours de fièvre

 "Jours de fièvre" (meaning "Days of Fever") is a single by Celine Dion from her album Incognito.
-It was released on 5 September 1988 in Denmark only.
+It was released in September 1988 in Denmark only.

 Background

 The B-side of "Jours de fièvre" includes the track "Ma chambre", although the back sleeve of the 7" single indicates "Partout je te vois".

 A music video was made for the Incognito TV special which aired in September 1987.
 It was produced by Canadian Broadcasting Corporation and directed by Jacques Payette.